Community Outreach and Education

 The mission of the Citizens Advisory Board is to advise and assist the Office of the Northwestern District Attorney in the areas of community outreach and education, crime prevention, community prosecution, civic engagement, social justice and civil rights issues.

-District Attorney Sullivan's staff will work with any school in the district to create a comprehensive violence prevention plan that could include staff training, curricula, policy review, and parenting education.
+District Attorney Sullivan's staff works with schools in the district to create a comprehensive violence prevention plan that could include staff training, curricula, policy review, and parenting education.

-Staff also are available to provide training and consultation to schools, agencies, youth groups, parents, police departments and other community members on issues such as School Safety, Underage Drinking, Distracted Driving, Teen Dating Violence and Social Host Liability.
+Staff provide consultation to schools, agencies, youth groups, parents, police departments and other community members on issues such as School Safety, Underage Drinking, Distracted Driving, Teen Dating Violence and Social Host Liability.